Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - Log out and back into Nexus within the Wabbajack client, as outlined in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
 - Verify correct management of the Manual Downloads, as detailed in [Manual Downloads](https://uraniumfever.net/docs/setupinstructions/#-manual-downloads-).
 - Confirm the required runtimes and frameworks are installed, per [Requirements](https://uraniumfever.net/docs/requirements).
+- If using Overwolf, ensure it is disabled or uninstalled.
 - Restart your computer.
 - Check that you have the correct version of DXVK, following [Intel iGPU Users and GPUs Without Vulkan Support - Downgrading DXVK](https://uraniumfever.net/docs/setupinstructions/#-intel-igpu-users-and-gpus-without-vulkan-support---downgrading-dxvk-).
 - Re-run the Uranium Fever Wabbajack Installer.
 This process will repair errors and is much quicker than the initial installation.
 - Ensure that the Tale of Two Wastelands’ filepath and mod size match the instructions in [Installing Tale of Two Wastelands (TTW)](https://uraniumfever.net/docs/setupinstructions/#-installing-tale-of-two-wastelands-ttw-).
 - If issues persist, delete the `Uranium Fever` folder and restart the installation process from the beginning.
-- For further help, refer to [Support, Feedback, & Updates](https://uraniumfever.net/docs/supportfeedback).
+- For further help, share your crash log (found in `Uranium Fever > [NoDelete] Stock New Vegas > Crash Logs`) in the [uf-support-altered](https://discord.com/channels/1247305852738736219/1295564372978040906) Discord channel.
 :::

 - **Abbreviations - What do the abbreviations in Mod Organizer 2 mod names mean?**